L71/l71.github.io/ms20vcf.md

 The filter can also be used to create synth drum type sounds if used with an envelope generator connected to a CV input and the peak/resonance control turned up.

-This is also the first time I used a circuit board for the panel.
-Very pleased with the result. :)
+This is also the first time I used a circuit board for the panel (manufactured at PCBWay.com).
+I'm very pleased with the result. :)

 ![image](ms20vcf.jpg)